-The Florida Department of Transportation (FDOT) and the Florida Local Technical Assistance Program (LTAP) Center are pleased to present the FDOT Districts 1 & 7 Local Agency Safety Summit.
-The Summit was held to let everyone know how Federal Highway Administration (FHWA) Florida Division, FDOT Headquarters, and both FDOT Districts are addressing local road safety concerns and using the latest FHWA and FDOT rules.
+This summit was held to let everyone know how Federal Highway Administration (FHWA) Florida Division, FDOT Headquarters, and both FDOT Districts are addressing local road safety concerns and using the latest FHWA and FDOT rules.
 Topics of discussion include Highway Safety Improvement Program Guide (HSIPG) funding, safety actions from Central Office and both districts, along with success stories by our local agencies.
 This recorded webinar is brought to you by the Florida LTAP Center, in partnership with the Florida Department of Transportation (FDOT).

 ✔ City of Tampa: Alana Brasier